-- Light blue silk dress shirt with large spread collar and double/French cuffs
+- Light blue silk shirt with spread collar and double/French cuffs

-- French blue silk necktie, tied in a dimpled half Windsor knot
+- French blue silk twill necktie, tied in a dimpled half Windsor knot

 - Black dress socks

 - Gold hunter-cased Patek Philippe pocket watch, worn on a thick gold “double Albert” chain (with a Phi Beta Kappa key fob) in his left vest pocket

 - Persol 714 folding sunglasses with tortoiseshell frames and blue lenses

 - Dove gray silk pocket square